 There’s lots of ways to smoke salmon and even more opinions on the brines that impart the best flavor.
 I was one of the judges at our 2011 recipe contest and tasted just about all 32 contestant’s smoked salmon.
 It’s obvious that Alaskans know how to make delicious smoked fish.
-Here’s a basic program that requires a minimal investment and can turn last year’s catch into sweet and spicy scrumptious salmon morsels.
+Here are some smoked salmon basics that requires a minimal investment and can turn last year’s catch into sweet and spicy scrumptious salmon morsels.

 Step 1: Cut salmon fillets into roughly 1-inch by 2-inch chunks leaving skin on.
 Build a brine to marinade your salmon.
 I like the one that Wes Canfield used to win our Smoked Salmon contest in 2011 and that is 2 cups brown sugar, 1/16 cup of red pepper flakes, 1/16 cup black pepper, 1/16 cup garlic salt, and 1/2 cup salt per average red or coho salmon.
 Alternate layers of salmon and dry rub and pour 1/2 cup (per salmon) Yoshida sauce over the top.
 Marinade about 18 hours in the refrigerator; mixing all ingredients about halfway through the ensure consistent coverage and flavor.

 Step 2: Remove salmon chunks from the brine and place them on your racks.
 I place either paper towels or newspaper under the racks to soak up the excess brine.
 Pat off excess brine with a paper towel and let air dry for about an hour.